aaimio/set-persistent-value/README.md

     echo ${{ steps.get_persistent_value.outputs.value }}
 ```

-# Using the API directly
+## Using the API directly

 In the background, the action is interfacing with a simple key-value store API built specifically for this use case.
 To reduce the overhead of downloading the action(s) or introducing another step into your workflow, you're more than welcome to use the API directly:

-- The `x-github-repo` header is optional, it will only keep track of which repositories are using the action or API.
+- The `x-github-repo` header is completely optional, it will only keep track of which repositories are using the action or API.

-## Set a persistent value
+### Set a persistent value

 ```bash
 curl -X POST \